Grey’s Anatomy star to return for new season after 17-year absence

 Played by Kali Rocha, Heron first appeared on the show’s second season in 2006 as a replacement for Dr Miranda Bailey (Chandra Wilson) when she went on maternity leave.

-Heron was given the responsibility of managing Bailey’s five surgical interns – Christina Yang (Sandra Oh), Meredith Grey (Ellen Pompeo), Izzie Stevens (Katherine Heigl), George O’Malley (TR Knight) and Alex Karev (Justin Chambers).
+Heron was given the responsibility of managing Bailey’s five surgical interns – Cristina Yang (Sandra Oh), Meredith Grey (Ellen Pompeo), Izzie Stevens (Katherine Heigl), George O’Malley (TR Knight) and Alex Karev (Justin Chambers).

-During her time as the stand-in surgical resident, Heron often clashed with Christina, who took issue with her bubbly personality.
+During her time as the stand-in surgical resident, Heron often clashed with Cristina, who took issue with her bubbly personality.

 Heron stuck around for a couple more seasons, serving as Izzie’s peer counselor after Denny’s (Jeffrey Dean Morgan) death in season three and even going on a date with Dr Derek Shepherd (Patrick Dempsey) in her final appearance in season four.